JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 ![Compose Multiplatform UI app](compose-multiplatform-ui-app.png){width=700}

-Let's run the application and then examine the code in depth.
+Let's run the application on all supported platforms.

 ## Run your application